 4. Aikido

-Aikido, which is classified as a grappling art, is a Japanese martial art that is practiced by flowing with the attacker’s motion rather than directly resisting it.
+Aikido, which is classified as a grappling art, is a Japanese martial art that involves flowing with the attacker’s motion rather than directly resisting it.

 This Japanese martial art, like jujitsu, uses the momentum and strength of the opponent to achieve your goal (sometimes referred to as “non-resistance”).

-Aikido means “the way for harmony,” a martial art form with a specific focus on the philosophy of channeling and unifying the spirit energy.
+Aikido means “the way for harmony,” and it is a martial art form that specifically focuses on channeling and unifying spirit energy.

 Aikido is also an interesting martial art because of its ultimate goal of non-aggression while using an opponent’s mobility and momentum against him.

 It’s also known as the non-resistance path.
-In comparison to jujitsu, aikido does not involve kicking and uses fewer hand strikes; instead, the practitioner employs a variety of rotating and pushing techniques, as well as joint locks.
+Unlike jujitsu, aikido does not involve kicking and uses fewer hand strikes; instead, the practitioner employs a variety of rotating and pushing techniques, as well as joint locks.

 5. Judo

-In 1882, Kano Jigoro, a Japanese polymath, came up with the concept of Judo.
-He established the art to teach physical and mental well-being as well as morality.
+In 1882, Kano Jigoro, a Japanese polymath, developed the concept of Judo.
+He established the art to teach physical and mental well-being and morality.

-Judo’s goal is to eventually pin an opponent to the ground, which is accomplished by wise movements and throws.
-The martial art has grown through time, and it is now an Olympic sport.
+Judo’s goal is to eventually pin an opponent to the ground, accomplished by wise movements and throws.
+The martial art has grown over time and is now an Olympic sport.

 6. Taekwondo